 Variations

-This easy potato salad delights with its simplicity, but that doesn't mean you can't tweak it to suit your preferences.
+This easy potato salad is delightful as is, but that doesn't mean you can't tweak it to suit your preferences.

-• Add an herby note by mixing in one-quarter cup of chopped parsley or dill
+- Add a herby note by mixing in one-quarter cup of chopped parsley or dill